olekuz/tyk-docs/tyk-docs/content/advanced-configuration/integrate/3rd-party-identity-providers/3rd-party-identity-providers.md

 ##### Identity Providers

 Identity providers can be anything, so long as they implement the `tap.TAProvider` interface.
-Bundled with TIB at the moment you have three providers:
+Bundled with TIB at the moment you have four providers:

 1. Social - Provides OAuth handlers for many popular social logins (such as Google, Github and Bitbucket)
 2. LDAP - A simple LDAP protocol binder that can validate a username and password against an LDAP server (tested against OpenLDAP)
+3. SAML - Provides SAML login flows with any IDP i.e. Azure AD, Auth0, Okta, Ping or Keycloak
 3. Proxy - A generic proxy handler that will forward a request to a third party and provides multiple "validators" to identify whether a response is successful or not (e.g. status code, content match and regex)

 #### Identity Handlers